trinerye/visual_analytics_2024/assignment_2/readme.md

 | early_stopping     | True    | bool |
 | verbose            | 1       | int  |

-Both classifiers utilize ``early_stopping``, which terminates the training process if the validation score did not improve more than tol=0.000100 for 10 consecutive epochs, ensuring that the models do not overfit the training data and reducing the run time.
+Both classifiers utilize ``early_stopping, ``which terminates the training process if the validation score does not improve more than tol=0.000100 for ten consecutive epochs.
+This ensures that the models do not overfit the training data and reduces the run time.

 ##  File Structure